sheltonsharon/sheltonsharon/README.md

 - 👋 Hi, I’m Sharon Shelton (@sheltonsharon)
-- 👀 Interested in helping computers think :)
+- 👀 Interested in telling computers what to do :)
 - 🌱 Working with react, node, firebase, google app engine primarly
 - 📫 How to reach me--> Drop a mail: sheltonsharonj@gmail.com || LinkedIn: https://www.linkedin.com/in/sharon-shelton-77a16b186/